deathbybandaid/piadvanced/README.md

 ### Things I want to add:
 * HTPC softwares, just the monitoring apps like plexpy, ombi, plexboard.
 * Rpi Monitor
+* Samba share
+* A script that makes regular backups to a directory with date/time stamps. maybe weekly.
+* If OpenVPN uses an IP of 10.8.0.1, can a webserver be run on that ip address?
+* Running two instances of OpenVPN, and create a site-to-site connection.
+* Make a script to revert changes.
 * I want to try and automate the setup of the webservers
 * Cerbot Let's Encrypt
 * Privoxy
 * Squid / Squidguard
 * Setting up / mounting a usb device for permanent storage.
 * Email server
+* A way to load in a pihole teleport.
 * Since the install uses multiple variables, it may be possible to make a secondary script for an ultra-fast re-install (using the same variable) on the same device with the same device.